Methadone intermediate

-Methadone intermediate is a methadone precursor scheduled by UN Single Convention on Narcotic Drugs.
+Methadone intermediate (pre-methadone, methadone nitrile, dimethylaminodiphenylbutanonitrile) is a methadone precursor scheduled by UN Single Convention on Narcotic Drugs.
 It is a Schedule II Narcotic controlled substance in the United States and has an ACSCN of 9254.
 The 2014 annual manufacturing quota was 32 875 kilos.
+It is listed as a Schedule I drug in Canada, but is only significant as a precursor for methadone, as it does not have analgesic activity in its own right, though it does show some atropine-like activity.